infor-design/enterprise-ng/docs/UPGRADING.md

 ]
 ```

-Remove `"./node_modules/ids-enterprise-ng/**/*"` from the include section.
+Remove `"./node_modules/ids-enterprise-ng/**/*"` from the `include` section.

 ## Component Library Developers

 For those working on the `ids-enterprise-ng` components, the layout of the project has changed.
-The `ids-enterprise-ng` library has been moved into the projects folder as a library.
+The `ids-enterprise-ng` code has been moved into the `projects` folder.
 This allows the controls to be published in a pre-compiled format.
 The demo applications is still hosted in the root `src` folder, but references the components via the from the library project.
-There are several new commands require to build the library, mainly to build, test and publish the library.
+There are several new commands required to build the library, mainly to build, test and publish the library.

-To build just the library:
+To build the library:

 ```sh
 npm run build:lib (ng build ids-enterprise-ng --prod)
 ```

-To build just the app (requires the library to have been built already)
+To build the app (requires the library to have been built already)

 ```sh
 npm run build:app (ng build)